nateKlaux/website/content/experience.md

 A PDF version of my résumé is available [here](https://drive.google.com/file/d/1Sds-xOdX-EjZhp8gcQxU8kbNimHSEJ0U/view?usp=sharing).
 Also, you can check out my LinkedIn [profile](https://www.linkedin.com/in/nathanlaux/).

-### Relevant Work
+#### Relevant Work

+###### **Chainalysis**

+*Technical Writer* -- (March 2021 - Present)
++ Lots of cool things.

-###### **Technical Writing Student**
+###### **Naviga**

+*Technical Writer Contractor* -- (November 2020 - March 2021)
++ Wrote API, user guide, and release note documentation
++ Interviewed a globally distributed team of subject matter experts in both asynchrounous and synchrounous formats
++ Diagram complex business workflows and software integrations
++ Created a documentation structure where nothing existed
++ Implemented docs-as-code tooling

+###### **Contract & Freelance**

+*Technical Writer* -- (June 2020 - March 2021)
+  + Wrote a tutorial to demonstrate how to use Hugo and GitHub Pages
-  + Integrate an API into OpenAPI Specification with Stoplight Studio
+  + Integrated an API into OpenAPI Specification with Stoplight Studio
-  + Create sample API reference documentation
+  + Created sample API reference documentation
-  + Write a tutorial to demonstrate how to use Hugo and GitHub Pages
-  + Create sample flowchart diagrams and user guides
+  + Created sample flowchart diagrams and user guides

-###### **Freelance Copyeditor**
-Copyeditor *(Jan.
-2019 – Present)*
+*Copyeditor* -- (January 2019 – November 2020)

-  + Copyedit a variety of works including monographs, theses, and technical documents
-  + Provide detailed edits to ensure accuracy in grammar, usage, clarity, and logical flow
+  + Copyedited a variety of works to ensure accuracy in grammary, usage, cliarity, and logical flow
+  + Conducted research to fact check information in writing
+  + Ensured  writing conformed to the appropriate style guide

 ###### **Go Get Em Tiger**

-Shift Supervisor *(Aug.
+*Shift Supervisor* -- (Aug.
 2018 – Jan.
-2020)*

-  + Earned certificate in an intensive “boot-camp” style course, taught by a distinguished technical writer
-  + Configured and used Snagit, Canva, Confluence, Salesforce. and a customized MS Word template
-  + Deployed the latest tools and techniques for writing and editing with a special emphasis on writing procedures
-  + Created a sample Salesforce user guide, a public notice poster, and edited an e-book
+2020)

+  + Faciliatated trust and motivation with my team that led to business growth
+  + Functioned as the acting general manager for a team of 10 while the general manager was away (~50% of the time)

 ###### **Biola University**

-  Teaching Assistant *(Feb.
-2012 – May 2014)*
+*Teaching Assistant* -- (February 2012 – May 2014)

   + Helped facilitate in-class discussion and helped design assignments
   + Provided detailed feedback for students’ assignments